 HBase uses Java's built-in GZip support unless the native Hadoop libraries are available on the CLASSPATH.
-The recommended way to add libraries to the CLASSPATH is to set the environment variable HBASE_LIBRARY_PATH for the user running HBase.
+The recommended way to add libraries to the CLASSPATH is to set the environment variable HBASE\LIBRARY\PATH for the user running HBase.
 If native libraries are not available and Java's GZIP is used, Got brand-new compressor reports will be present in the logs.
 See brand.new.compressor).

-Install LZO Support
+Install Hadoop Native LZO Support

-HBase cannot ship with LZO because of incompatibility between HBase, which uses an Apache Software License (ASL) and LZO, which uses a GPL license.
+HBase cannot ship with the Hadoop native LZO codc because of incompatibility between HBase, which uses an Apache Software License (ASL) and LZO, which uses a GPL license.
 See the Hadoop-LZO at Twitter for information on configuring LZO support for HBase.

-If you depend upon LZO compression, consider configuring your RegionServers to fail to start if LZO is not available.
+If you depend upon LZO compression, consider using the pure Java and ASL licensed AirCompressor LZO codec option instead of the Hadoop native default, or configure your RegionServers to fail to start if native LZO support is not available.
 See hbase.regionserver.codecs.

-Configure LZ4 Support
+Configure Hadoop Native LZ4 Support